thalamoose/tdp_knight_fright/CSpect/ReadMe.txt

 -mouse             =  Disable mouse capture
--threaded          =  Enable the experimental threaded renderer -thin              =  Enable "thin" dissassembly mode in the debugger
+-threaded          =  Enable the experimental threaded renderer -thin              =  Enable "thin" dissassembly mode in the debugger -timer             =  Disable new frame timer

 Manual SDCARD setup
 -------------------
-NOTE: You can get a pre-made image here: http://www.zxspectrumnext.online/cspect/ unzip this file - and the contained ROM files into a folder (SD_CARD_PATH)
+NOTE: You can get a pre-made image here: http://zxnext.uk/hosted/ unzip this file - and the contained ROM files into a folder (SD_CARD_PATH)

 Making an image yourself
 ------------------------
+First try running the ZXOS.bat file, see if that works for you.
-Download the latest SD card from https://www.specnext.com/category/downloads/ Copy onto an SD card (preferably 2GB and less than 16GB as it's your Next HD for all your work) Copy the files "enNextZX.rom" and "enNxtmmc.rom" from this SD Card into the root of the CSpect folder Download Win32DiskImager ( https://sourceforge.net/projects/win32diskimager/ )
+If not....Download the latest SD card from https://www.specnext.com/category/downloads/ Copy onto an SD card (preferably 2GB and less than 16GB as it's your Next HD for all your work) Copy the files "enNextZX.rom" and "enNxtmmc.rom" from this SD Card into the root of the CSpect folder Download Win32DiskImager ( https://sourceforge.net/projects/win32diskimager/ )